 The Best Homemade Cinnamon Rolls you’ve been craving are right here!
-This soft, fluffy cinnamon roll recipe with the perfect blend of cinnamon and sugar, is topped with the most luscious cream cheese frosting.
+This soft, fluffy recipe with the perfect blend of cinnamon and sugar, is topped with the most luscious cream cheese frosting.
 They’re so dreamy!

 When we say the BEST Homemade Cinnamon Rolls, we don’t say it lightly.
-This cinnamon roll recipe beats Cinnabon (gasp!) any day of the week.
+This recipe beats Cinnabon (gasp!) any day of the week.
 They’re like little pillows of perfection, with a cream cheese frosting you could eat by the spoon.
 We can still remember special weekend mornings, waking up to the smell of our mom’s freshly baked cinnamon rolls.
 Whip up a batch of these scrumptious rolls for your family this weekend!

 Can You Make Cinnamon Rolls Ahead of Time?